 Physical fabric connections (eg. Cables) are always between ‘Ports’

 Note the two Fabric Adapters have 1 or 2 physical ports, and each has one Port physically connected to the single fabric Switch.
-(Red links are physical links)
+(Red links are physical links.
+The red highlighting is NOT part of the Redfish policy for such diagrams; they were added by the authors.)

-Ports are logically traced back in the Redfish model to the fabric models of the devices that drive the ports via bookkeeping pointers in the Port object
+Ports are logically traced back in the Redfish model to the fabric models of the devices that drive the ports via bookkeeping pointers in the Port object.

 Fabric devices trace back to physical or logical infrastructure (what controls the fabric device) AND to the ‘Endpoint’ object associated with the fabric device

-Note the two Endpoints of the fabric model are linked logically to the two Fabric Adapters, not the two Ports, and not to the one computer system that controls them both.
+Note the two Endpoints of the fabric model are linked logically to the two Fabric Adapters, not the Ports of the two Fabric Adapters, and not to the one computer system that controls them both.

-The fabric has two possible initiators of traffic.
+The fabric shown has two possible initiators of traffic.
 The fabric has two fabric port addresses from which or to which it must route traffic.
 Redfish uses two Fabric Adapter objects to model these two initiators.

 Packets are routed by switches within the fabric using some form of the Port addresses, the destination device’s fabric address, or a combination of such.